1 Timothy 2:1-7

 Paul urges that the gathered church prioritize expansive prayer for all people, including rulers, because God desires all kinds of people to be saved and there is one God and one mediator, Christ Jesus, who gave Himself as a ransom.

-1 I exhort therefore, first of all, that petitions, prayers, intercessions, and givings of thanks be made for all men:
+1 First of all, then, I urge that petitions, prayers, intercessions, and thanksgiving be offered for everyone—

-2 for kings and all who are in high places, that we may lead a tranquil and quiet life in all godliness and reverence.
+2 for kings and all those in authority—so that we may lead tranquil and quiet lives in all godliness and dignity.

-4 who desires all people to be saved and come to full knowledge of the truth.
+4 who wants everyone to be saved and to come to the knowledge of the truth.

 Paul urges that the gathered church prioritize expansive prayer for all people, including rulers, because God desires all kinds of people to be saved and there is one God and one mediator, Christ Jesus, who gave Himself as a ransom.